Blitz Report™ Installation Guide

 $ adadmin > 1.
 Generate Applications Files menu > 4.
 Generate product JAR files

-Press the enter key to confirm the following question with 'No': Do you wish to force regeneration of all jar files?
+Press the enter key to confirm the following question with 'Yes': Do you wish to force regeneration of all jar files?
 [No] ?
-No
+Yes

 6. After the JAR files are regenerated verify that in the $OA_JAVA/oracle/apps/fnd/jar/fndaol.jar the images are included